anilzeybek/anilzeybek.github.io/_posts/2023-09-03-implementing-transformers.md

 ```

 Note that we have selected the first 50 data, or running the code will take a lot of time.
 Also, we will be using the
-same exact dataset for testing, because we are just trying to understand if our network is working.
+same dataset for testing, because we are just trying to understand if our network is working.
 Testing on the
 test data will require a lot of computation which is not ideal for a tutorial.

 Anyway, the loaded `dataset` is iterable and we can peek into it: